-Cece Zhou is the director of communications at Deans for Impact.
-Prior to joining DFI, she served on the communications and public affairs team for a national educational equity nonprofit.
+Cece Zhou (she/her) is Senior Director of Communications at Deans for Impact.
+Prior to joining DFI, she served on the communications and public affairs team at Teach For America, providing strategic communications coaching, consulting, and partnership to regional teams and executive directors.
 Cece started her career in school district administration and has also led marketing and communications for a college of education.
-She earned her Bachelor’s in English and Political Science from the University of Michigan.
+She has lived in Michigan, Nevada, and Indiana over the last 10 years, and is currently based in Denver, Colorado with her husband and toddler.

 In college, I took a course called Education in a Multicultural Society.
-Up until then, I had attended K-12 public schools in suburban, predominantly white, middle-class communities and took for granted the opportunities afforded to me to pursue my then-emerging career aspirations.
+Up until then, I had attended K-12 public schools in suburban, predominantly white, middle-class communities and took for granted the opportunities afforded to me.
 The course introduced me to the stark reality that this was not the case for millions of other K-12 students in America; I learned that factors such as ZIP code, race, and socioeconomic class often predetermined a student’s quality of education and access to resources and opportunities.
 As a result of this course and related experiences, I was galvanized to start a career that contributes toward a more equitable future for all children.

 My college freshman English professor saw potential in my writing and asked me if I was planning to major in English.
 I had always loved to write but was, at the time, doubtful about the sustainability of turning it into a career.
 She nurtured my skills and confidence, connected me to our university writing center’s peer community, and encouraged me with the utmost kindness and compassion to explore the vast career possibilities for writers.
 Her belief and investment in me heavily influenced where I am today.